Sudek/Sudek/articles/Initialization-in-streams-and-collections.md

     private String d;
 }
 ```
-All fields can be nullable.
+All fields are nullable.
 If field "a" is present then field "b" has to be present too.
 If field "c" is blank then field "d" has to be blank too.
 My first variant is

 ```java
 public class Validator {